liuzihe02/6.005/02_BasicJava/ClassesObjects/Classes.md

 ## Constructors for Classes

 A class contains constructors that are invoked to create objects from the class blueprint.

+The constructor method has the **exact same name** as the class.
+It also doesnt have a return type specified, not even `void` is needed.

 ```java
 public Bicycle(int startCadence, int startSpeed, int startGear) {